BurakKontas/DiscordClone/README.md

 - **CenterService**: The central service responsible for routing requests and orchestrating communication between other services.
 - **MessageService**: A service handling message-related functionalities.
 Utilizes Elasticsearch as the database.
 - **AuthService**: A service responsible for user authentication and authorization.
+- **EmailService**: A service responsible for sending emails to various users.

 ### Communication